keu/docs/astro/security.md

 ## Data privacy and compliance

 Astro is compliant with AICPA SOC 2 controls with respect to the security, availability, and confidentiality Trust Service Categories.
-If you are interested in obtaining (NDA required) our SOC 2 Report and Penetration Test report, contact [sales@astronomer.io](mailto:sales@astronomer.io)
+To obtain reports related to Astronomer's compliance, such as a SOC 2 Type 2 Report or a Penetration Test Report, visit the [Astronomer Trust Center](https://trust.astronomer.io/).

 Astronomer is also [GDPR-compliant](gdpr-compliance.md) as an organization, and the Astro platform is GDPR-ready.
 Astronomer offers a Data Processing Agreement (DPA), which satisfies the requirements the GDPR imposes on data controllers with respect to data processors.